Exceptional Survivor Testimonials

-“I wish I had found you earlier. “
+“I wish I had found you sooner. “

-Many had advanced tumour loads because hospital treatments failed or they had previously tried ‘one-size-fits-all’ treatments found on Dr Google, friends or ‘natural practitioners’ without proper cancer experience.
+Many had advanced tumour volume, had failed conventional treatments or had previously tried ‘one-size-fits-all’ treatments they found on Dr Google.
+Some were advised by friends or ‘natural practitioners’ without cancer experience.

 Pip’s Audio Testimonial – Recorded early 2015 – Grace’s work was saving/extending patient lives with such consistency that in 2007 I stopped my work with boys in Juvenile Prisons (Oregon, USA) to support her efforts.
 In 2010 we foundered the charity – the Grace Gawler Institute